Yaskawa-Global/SmartPendantSDK/csharp/README.md

-# setup of the Yaskawa build environment propValuefor csharp
+# setup of the Yaskawa build environment for csharp

 ## Download dotnet core 2.2: